 If you're looking for a show that's a fusion of acrobatics, dance and visual effects, accompanied by a classic rock 'n' roll soundtrack, then all you need is LOVE.

 Show Director Dominic Champagne calls The Beatles LOVE by Cirque du Soleil a "rock 'n' roll poem."
-The show is a slightly psychedelic journey through the trends and politics of the '60s and most importantly, The Beatles' history, told through nearly 30 of the group's songs.
+The show is a 90-minute journey through the trends and politics of the '60s and most importantly, The Beatles' history, told through nearly 30 of the group's songs.

 LOVE started out as a collaboration between George Harrison and Cirque du Soleil's Guy LaLiberté.
 After Harrison's death, the remaining Beatles and the families of the late group members helped bring Harrison's vision to life, sharing their ideas about song selection and song order for the show.